Code-dot-mil/code.mil/FAQ.md

 ##What do I need to know if I fork the project?

 What you need to do if you fork the project depends on the status of the project at the time you fork it.
-Per `INTENT.md`, the intent is that the project should be treated as if it is licensed under the license associated with the project in the `LICENSE.md` file.
-Whether you `LICENSE.md` has actually attached depends on the status of the project at the time.
+Per [`INTENT.md`](/Proposal/INTENT.md), the intent is that the project should be treated as if it is licensed under the license associated with the project in the `LICENSE.md` file.
+Whether  `LICENSE.md` has actually attached depends on the status of the project at the time you fork it.

-In countries where copyright protection is available (which does not include the U.S.), contributions made by U.S. Federal government employees are released under the License.
-Merged contributions from private contributors are released under the License.
-The CONTRIBUTING.md file never has to be included in a fork.
-Whether LICENSE.md has to be included in a fork depends on the status of the project at the time.

 * If the project includes no copyrighted code (so there have been no merged copyrighted contributions and your jurisdiction does not recognize copyright for U.S. Government-written work), then 'LICENSE.md' has not attached to the project.
 * If the project includes copyrighted code (so there are merged copyrighted contributions or your jurisdiction recognizes copyright for U.S. Government-written work), then `LICENSE.md` has attached to the project and you must comply with the terms of the license.
 The authors and contributors are listed in `CONTRIBUTORS.md` and, in some cases, the source file headers.